Social care charges: Disabled and vulnerable adults hit by steep rises

 And since the start of the pandemic, it had "committed over £6bn to councils, through un-ringfenced grants to tackle the impact of Covid-19 on their services, including adult social care".

 Social care, the system for helping both disabled and older people, is in a bad way.
 Demand is up, financial support is down.
 For years, governments have promised a solution.
 Now, Boris Johnson has said he will set out plans for reform by the end of the year.
+BBC News will be looking at the issue from all sides, over the coming weeks.